Updated June 7, 2023

 What does agile Project Management mean?

-Agile Project Management over the years has gained a good, solid momentum, and results have been witnessed in all spheres of business.
-This gains our trust in a foolproof methodology applied for success of a business strategy.
+Agile Project Management over the years has gained good, solid momentum, and results have been witnessed in all spheres of business.
+This gains our trust in a foolproof methodology applied for the success of a business strategy.

-Value of agile Project Management
+Value of Agile Project Management

 The Purpose of the entire project is the focal point within project management.
-All the stakeholders and resources converge towards this purpose, and agile project management gives the organization that assurance that it will be as per the requirements and needs of the business.
+All the stakeholders and resources converge towards this purpose, and agile project management gives the organization the assurance that it will be as per the requirements and needs of the business.

 5 Phases of Project Management